iondodon/httpok/README.md

 **httpok** is a fast, minimalistic desktop HTTP client built with Tauri and SvelteKit.
 It lets you compose and test HTTP requests in a code editor interface, offering a lightweight alternative to tools like Postman or Insomnia.

+### Installation from Releases

+Pre-built binaries are available for download from the [Releases page](https://github.com/iondodon/httpok/releases).
+Choose the appropriate package for your operating system.

+After downloading, simply run the installer and follow the on-screen instructions.

 ---

 ## Features